1) The ‘Lago

 A lane that rises takes us precisely to the church and the centre of the village, where once was located an hostel for the pilgrims.
 In correspondence of a bend to the right, under the church – where a country lane branches off to the left – we take a path that is directed in a SW-ly direction.
 Here the environment becomes tormented, and the rock boulders are amassed to our left; shortly, we reach the road that connects the village to the Charterhouse.
 Beyond the high walls of the Certosa – that have protected the peace and silence of this spiritual oasis for centuries – one can glimpse a chapel, to the side of which a small cemetery hosts the remains of many monks who have lived in this place of meditation and prayer.
 We now proceed towards the south, accompanied by the walls – painted pale yellow – that protect in part the view over the Charterhouse and its cells, over which the sight can linger for a short while.
 In a little, the lane is over, and we enter the road that connects Mas to Mis; here, the view over the sanctuary – together with the surrounding nature and the mountains overlooking it – is really atmospheric.

-4) Girolamo Segato Trail: a Trail Through the Places of this Eminent Erudite.
+4) Girolamo Segato Trail: a Trail on the Footsteps of this Eminent Erudite.

 Rising amongst the thick vegetation by following a zig-zagging tarred lane, and reaching the summit of a 457 m high hill (through the so-called ‘Bosco di Gron’ – a beautiful woodland patch, with magnificent chestnut specimens), we climb over the hill, thus descending on the opposite side through a path, then turn left along a carriageway that must be followed in order to reach the locality of Case Loere.
 We keep going along a tarred country lane, but soon we will need to leave it, turn right, and follow a grassy track that subsequently veers to the left among the vegetation while crossing a clearing.
 At a junction, we continue straight on another tarmac road; at the successive junction we take right, then left, leaving the tarred lane for a unpaved road in the locality of Forzela.
 We skirt a meadowland that allows our gaze to roam; then we start climbing again.
 After a short stretch, at a junction to the left, we cross another tarred country lane.
 Still to the left, is a house with an annexed rustic building and then – in correspondence of a second house to the right – we abandon the tarred lane to pass under a large boulder.
 We ignore a private road to our right and continue on the path along a modest rise, until we cross a flat grassy track and intercept the ‘Masiere di Vedana’ itinerary (see no. 1), with which we will share a section.